BenKadosh1/IDD-Fa18-Lab1/README.md

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**

+No lines of code need to be changed to make the LED blink.

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**